-I) FIRST (OR LAST) WAYPOINT OF A SELECTIVE SESSION SKIPPED
+I) MISSED FIRST (OR LAST) WAYPOINT OF A SELECTIVE SESSION

-L) FAILURE TO COMPLY WITH THE TIME LIMITS TO START ANY SELECTIVE SESSION
+L) FAILURE TO COMPLY WITH THE TIMES TO START THE SELECTIVE SESSION

 There are a minimum and a maximum time (in minutes) for reaching the starting point (WP 01) of each Selective Session.
-They are shown and each pilot must calculate them from the moment he starts from the bivouac (waypoint “START BIV”).
-Passing by the WP 01 of the Selective Session outside of this time range will result in the application of 1 penalty point for each second of advance or delay.
+They are shown and each pilot must calculate them from the moment he starts from the bivouac (when he passes over waypoint “START BIV”).
+Passing over WP 01 of the Selective Session outside of this time range will result in the application of 1 penalty point for each second of advance or delay.

 M) FAILURE TO COMPLY THE TIME LIMIT TO REACH THE NEXT BIVOUAC

 There is a maximum time limit (in minutes) to reach the next bivouac.
-Each pilot must calculate it from his starting time from the previous bivouac (waypoint “START BIV”).
-He will receive 15 penalty points every 10 minutes or fraction of delay, up to a maximum of two hours, beyond which the stage of the pilot will be canceled and the penalties provided for in point “C” applied.
+Each pilot must calculate it from his starting time from the previous bivouac (when he passes over waypoint “START BIV”).
+He will receive 15 penalty points every 10 minutes (or fraction) of delay, up to a maximum of two hours, beyond which the stage of the pilot will be canceled and the penalties provided for in point “C” applied.
 Upon the occurrence of the 3rd delayed arrival to the bivouac by the same pilot and for all subsequent delayed arrivals, an additional penalty of 3000 (three thousand) points will be applied.
 The penalty is not applied if the delayed arrival occurs with the rescue vehicle as a result of mechanical failure or accident.

 N) EXCEEDING THE SPEED LIMITS

-Exceeding the speed limits will result in the application of 300 penalty points for each infringement recorded by the personal GPS logger and/or the APP.
+Exceeding the speed limits will result in the application of 500 penalty points for each infringement recorded by the personal GPS logger.
 The speed of each pilot will be measured at random during the transfers and continuously in the Selective Sessions.
-The penalty will be applied if the limit is exceeded for more than 20% of the length of the section or SS subject to speed control.
-Each pilots must ride respecting the laws and the rules of common sense for safety.
+The penalty will be applied if the limit is exceeded for more than 30% of the length of the section or SS subject to speed control.
+Each pilots must ride respecting the road laws and the rules of common sense for safety.